cct663/ctaff_website/_pages/research.md

     excerpt: "Experimental dulling of breast coloration [led to](https://www.biorxiv.org/content/10.1101/826719v1) higher seasonal reproductive success."
   - image_path: /assets/images/tres_bright.jpg
     excerpt: "The brightness of female's breast coloration [predicts](https://drive.google.com/file/d/1sPvZCSnlpsOaKGZlS-VSC5NLJbyEMUsP/view) genome wide patterns of DNA methylation."

+tres_row3:
+  - image_path: /assets/images/cort_cold.jpg
+    excerpt: "Natural variation in temperature is correlated with corticosterone regulation and experimentally induced cold challenges [causally](https://drive.google.com/file/d/1GSEzyzYL7U7kbQN8Fct4_bjC0pp5vQQt/view) alter the strength of the corticosterone response, which is in turn [related](https://drive.google.com/file/d/1vGGRKDEzrJzbKdEm67jq_XJZEZCHvMgg/view) to reproductive performance."
+  - image_path: /assets/images/pnas_cold.jpg
+    excerpt: "Using our long term tree swallow database, we have shown that cold snaps occuring at the wrong time have major negative [consequences](https://drive.google.com/file/d/1S45xY36ZsE9cW8m8W9Ptaerf2tKpiMO8/view) for tree swallows and that a combination of selection and developmental plasticity as a consequence of warming has changed adult and nestling [mophology](https://drive.google.com/file/d/15MpSHp0piN-kIegWSeRv4u640Yfy1MWz/view)."
+  - image_path: /assets/images/hb_speed.jpg
+    excerpt: "Using comparative data and a phylogenetically controlled reaction norm approach, we [found](https://drive.google.com/file/d/1JjGZ41EbOHl23JmTD7OOwpv9pyiKD5Hs/view) that temperature and temperature variability are related to the speed of the corticosterone stress response, suggesting evolution of corticosterone regulation to deal with climate."

+tres_row4:
+  - image_path: /assets/images/nestwatch_fig.jpg
+    excerpt: "Combining 300,000 records of breeding attempts from 24 common birds with 100 years of historical temperature data, we [showed](https://www.biorxiv.org/content/10.1101/2023.04.27.538566v1) that most species are vulnerable to heat-waves and, especially, cold-snaps that occur during a breeding attempt.
+Even though springs are warmer, we show that the timing of extreme events hasn't changed predictably, potentially exposing many species to more extreme events during breeding as a consequence of global climate change."

 crow_row:
   - image_path: /assets/images/crow1.jpg